 Property and equipment is stated at cost of acquisition or fair value at the date of donation in the case of gifts.
-The Organization leases the land on which the first Homeless Assistance Center is located from the Miami-Dade County School Board over a period of 40 years at a cost of \$1 per year.
+The Organization leases the land on which the first Homeless Assistance Center is located from the Miami-Dade County School Board over a period of 50 years at a cost of \$1 per year.
 The appraised value at the date of gift of this leasehold was \$425,000 and was recorded by the Organization as in-kind revenue in a prior year.
-The leasehold is being amortized over a period of 40 years.
 Leasehold improvements are capitalized on the basis of cost and equipment acquired or donated is capitalized at cost or fair value at the date of acquisition or donation.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the related assets.
 In the absence of donor-imposed restrictions on the use of an asset, gifts of long-lived assets are reported as without donor restrictions.